getsueineko/boozer/README.md

 | `BOOZER_LM_STUDIO_TIMEOUT`          | `90` (seconds)                      | generation timeout — raise for slower/larger models |
 | `BOOZER_CACHE_DIR`                  | `~/.cache/boozer/examples`            | where resolved examples are cached on disk   |

 ###  Reasoning ("thinking") models

-Some local models (Qwen3.5 and others with a chat template that supports an `enable_thinking` toggle) reason internally before writing a final answer — useful for hard problems, actively counterproductive for "give me 6 JSON objects": the model can burn its whole token budget on chain-of-thought and never get to writing the answer, leaving `content` empty (`finish_reason: "length"`).

-boozer disables thinking by default, by sending `chat_template_kwargs: {"enable_thinking": false}` on every request — not just hoping there's enough budget for the model to reason *and* answer, but skipping the reasoning phase entirely.
-This only takes effect on chat templates that support the variable (Qwen3.5 does;
-others may simply ignore it).
-If you want reasoning anyway, set `BOOZER_LM_STUDIO_THINKING=1` — note that if the model then exhausts `BOOZER_LM_STUDIO_MAX_TOKENS` while still reasoning, boozer treats that as "no examples" rather than guessing from a partial chain-of-thought (`reasoning_content` is deliberately never used as a source of the actual answer).
+Some local models (e.g. Qwen3.5) can reason internally before answering.
+This helps with complex tasks but can waste the token budget on simple requests like "give me 6 JSON objects", leaving content empty with finish_reason: "length".

+boozer disables thinking by default via chat_template_kwargs: {"enable_thinking": false}.
+This works only with templates supporting the option (Qwen3.5 does).
+To enable reasoning, set BOOZER_LM_STUDIO_THINKING=1.
+If the model exhausts BOOZER_LM_STUDIO_MAX_TOKENS while reasoning, boozer returns "no examples" rather than using partial reasoning_content.

 ###  How it behaves

-- **Curated formulae never touch the network.** The LLM provider is only reached if nothing curated matches.
+Curated formulae never use the network.
+The LLM is queried only when no curated match exists.
-- **Fails fast when LM Studio isn't running** — a quick TCP reachability check (~1.5s) before attempting generation, rather than waiting out a long timeout every time.
+Fails fast if LM Studio is unavailable with a ~1.5s TCP check instead of waiting for a long timeout.
-- **Never blocks the UI.** Examples are only fetched when you actually open the panel (press `a`), and always in a background worker — the panel shows "Looking that up…" while a request is in flight, and you can keep navigating the list in the meantime.
+Never blocks the UI.
+Examples load only when you open the panel (a) and run in the background; you can keep navigating.
-- **Cached per (formula, version)** — a formula is only ever sent to the model once; subsequent lookups (including after a `brew upgrade`, since the version is part of the cache key) come straight from disk.
+Cached per (formula, version).
+Each formula is sent to the model only once.
+The cache also invalidates after brew upgrade.
-- **Tolerant of messy model output** — local models often wrap JSON in ` ```json ` fences or add a stray sentence despite instructions not to; the response is parsed by extracting the first `[...]` block rather than requiring an exact match.
-Malformed output degrades to "no examples", never a crash.
+Tolerates messy output.
+JSON wrapped in Markdown fences or extra text is handled by extracting the first [...] block.
+Invalid output becomes "no examples" rather than a crash.